Dylan Carlson Player Props: Cardinals vs. Giants

 Dylan Carlson At The Plate

-- Carlson is batting .250 with five doubles, a triple, three home runs and 10 walks.
+- Carlson is hitting .241 with five doubles, a triple, three home runs and 10 walks.

-- In 61.8% of his 34 games this season, Carlson has picked up at least one hit.
-He's also had four multi-hit games.

-- Carlson has driven home a run in nine games this season (26.5%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on one occasion..
+- Carlson has had at least one RBI in 25.7% of his games this season (nine of 35), with two or more RBI four times (11.4%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.